 Recommended for Psychologists, Therapists, Counselors, Social Workers, Consultants, Educators, and Clinical Supervisors who are interested in integrating positive psychology into their professional practice and their clients.

 Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5)

-By American Psychiatric Association (Pub.)
+- American Psychiatric Association (2013)

 The newest version of the diagnostic reference manual for clinical and counseling professionals in psychology and related fields.
 Includes updated information on diagnoses, etiology, and research on mental illness.

 Recommended for professionals who diagnose mental illness, others interested in the process and symptoms of mental illness.
 Written for professionals with a mental health background.